Jeju Island, South Korea, 7–9 December 2015

-To be considered for inclusion in the AAS presentation program, producers must submit the required information and materials to their country’s screen or industry development agency by 3 October 2014.
-This comprises:
+To be considered for inclusion in the AAS presentation program, producers must submit the following information and materials to Screen Australia by 2 October 2015.

 - main character descriptions and designs;

 - main location designs;

-Episodes script(s) representing at least half an hour of screen time;
+Episodes script(s) representing at least 11 minutes of screen time.

 A statement of the producer’s objectives for their attendance at AAS, specifying if they are seeking co-producers, pre-sales, distribution advances etc.

 A horizontally oriented image (jpeg 300 DPI or higher in resolution) representing the project, without logos, text or other marketing elements.

 A brief (200 words max) profile of the producer and the production company, including name, phone number and email address of the follow-up person.

 The warranties and waivers required by Kidscreen.
 The wording for these is expected to be available on the AAS website by the end of August.

-Written evidence of financial commitment from broadcasters, investors (including co-producing production companies), distributors and/or government agencies totalling at least 15% of production budget; OR
+Written evidence of financial commitment from broadcasters, investors (including co-producing production companies), distributors and/or government agencies totalling at least 15 per cent of production budget; OR

 At least a letter of interest from an Australian broadcaster or distributor.

 Selected producers are strongly encouraged to prepare and supply:

 a pilot or trailer featuring the project’s main characters and locations

 These materials are listed in the Screen Australia application form.

-Screen Australia will confirm the eligibility of submitted projects and select up to three projects based on global market potential and quality.
+Screen Australia will confirm the eligibility of submitted projects and select up to four projects based on global market potential and quality.